10 Snakes Which Are Pure Rainforest Spawn

 Maximum length: 130cm.

 The northern woodland racer (Drymoluber dichrous) has a misleading name.
 Firstly, it’s found across the entire Amazon region, not just the north.
 Secondly, it doesn’t just inhabit woodlands; it prefers the most humid, stifling jungles.
-This is a diurnal (day-faring) snake which measures 100-110cm and mainly sticks to the ground, rather than resting on branches.
+This is a diurnal (day-faring) snake, which measures 100-110cm and mainly sticks to the ground, rather than resting on branches.

 This species preys on a mixture of reptiles and frogs, including the giant ameiva, striped forest whiptail (Kentropyx calcarata), and slender anole (Anolis fuscoauratus).
 The northern woodland racer is a manual hunter, utilising neither pulsating venom nor stealthy ambush.
-Instead, it prowls the forest floor and creeps up slowly on any reptile it spots.
-At the last second, it performs a sudden acceleration and charges its prey down, making a well-practised grab.

-This isn’t a superpowered snake, but its well-honed hunting techniques are enough to guarantee its survival in the competitive Amazon rainforest.
+The northern woodland racer isn’t a superpowered snake, but its well-honed hunting techniques are enough to guarantee its survival in the competitive Amazon rainforest.
 This is an extremely widespread species, which ranges from Brazil to Ecuador to Suriname to Colombia.

 9 Black-skinned parrot snake